Clara Fisher: The American stage

 In 1827, at the age of 16, Clara Fisher, along with her family, emigrated to the United States.
 She made her debut on the American stage at the Park Theatre to rave reviews.
 She was the "favorite Star" of every city where she performed.
 She "electrified" audiences with her portrayals of Ophelia, Viola, Cherubino and Susanna.
 She sparked a "Clara Fisher craze".
 Poems were written about her and her name was given to babies, hotels, stagecoaches, race horses, steamboats and almost anything else Americans could think of.
-Her plays were attended by the social and political elite of the time.
+Her plays were attended by the social and political elite of the time and she was painted by the miniature artist Rose Emma Drummond.

 In December 1834, Fisher married James Gaspard Maeder (1809–1876), a composer and vocal coach, who wrote an opera for her entitled Peri, or the Enchanted Fountain.
 Together, they opened a theater in New Orleans and had seven children.
+Their son Frederick G. Maeder was a prolific playwright and an actor.